rysz-eriksson/rsschool-cv/cv.md

 ## Summary

 Motivated engineer currently focused on developping front-end programing skills and looking to start a career in this area.
-Over 5 years of experience in IT companies in sales engineering and technical support, solid experience with web technologies (HTTP(S), DNS, TCP/IP, CDN, REST APIs, caching, web video delivery).
+Has over 5 years of experience in IT companies in sales engineering and technical support, presents solid experience with web technologies (HTTP(S), DNS, TCP/IP, CDN, REST APIs, caching, web video delivery).

 ## Programming Skills